microsoft/MLOS/source/Examples/SmartCache/README.md

 3. Inside the container, [build the compiled software](../../../documentation/02-Build.md#cli-make) with `make`:

     ```sh
-    make dotnet-build cmake-build cmake-install
+    make all install
     ```

     > This will build everything using a default `CONFIGURATION=Release`.
     >
-    > To just build `SmartCache` and `Mlos.Agent.Server`, execute the following: \
+    > To just build `SmartCache` and `Mlos.Agent.Server`, execute the following:

+      ```sh
+      # Alternatively:
-    > `make -C source/Examples/SmartCache all install && make -C source/Mlos.Agent.Server`
+      make -C source/Examples/SmartCache all install && make -C source/Mlos.Agent.Server
+      ```

-4. For a `Release` build (the default), the relevant output will be at:
+4. For a `Release` build (the default), the relevant output will be installed at:

     - Mlos.Agent.Server: